Guided Tour of the Museum

 We can organise the following special group tours:

-• Specialist Tours around the Museum on a specific topic. (£5.00 per person) Options include:
+• Specialist Tours of the Museum (£5.00 per person).
+Options include:

 We also welcome school visits and Strutt’s North Mill is the perfect place for an Education Day.
 Children can explore what life was like for a millworker and better understand the Industrial Revolution.
 We welcome school visits and have a dedicated team of education facilitators (many of whom have teaching experience) who deliver an engaging and activity filled Education Day.